jessiejia0809/truman/docs/setting-up-truman/installing-truman/installing-the-prerequisites.md

 2. To uninstall:

 <details>
-<summary><b>Mac/Linux</b></summary>
-Enter the following command in the terminal:
+<summary><b>Mac</b></summary>

-Uninstall any versions of Node.js you currently have:
+To uninstall any versions of Node.js you currently have, enter the following command in the terminal:

-Copy
+If using Macports:
+    sudo port uninstall node

+If using Homebrew:
 brew uninstall --force node

 </details>